 The ten largest shareholders comprise the constellation of ‘current and former board members and senior executives’ with a total of 21% of the capital and 46% of voting rights, followed by Melker Schörling who holds 9% of the capital and 20% of the voting rights, and eight institutional investors with a total of 28% of capital and 13% of voting rights.
 Together these ten constellations of investors hold a total of 58% of the capital in the company and 79% of the votes.
 Only Melker Schörling has a direct or indirect shareholding which represents at least 10% of the number of votes of all shares in NIBE.

 Annual General Meeting

 The Annual General Meeting (AGM) is NIBE’s highest decision-making body.
 The AGM elects the company’s Board of Directors and auditors, adopts the accounts, makes decisions on dividends and other appropriations of profits/losses, and discharges the Board of Directors and the MD/CEO from liability.

-The most recent AGM, held on 14 May 2019 in Markaryd, was attended by 546 shareholders.
-Those present represented 53% of the shares and 77% of the total number of votes in the company.
+The most recent AGM on 14 May 2020 in Markaryd was attended by 412 shareholders, 33 of which attended in person, and 379 attended through proxies.
+The 412 shareholders represented 60% of the shares and 80% of the total number of votes in the company.
 The AGM was attended by the Board of Directors, the MD/CEO and the company’s auditors.
 The minutes of the AGM and the company’s articles of association are available on the company’s website.